MarkSorel/Adventure-Game/README.md

 # Adventure-Game

-Medival features -- Adventures of "Sigfrid"
+Medieval features -- Adventures of "Sigfrid"

 -- On further development..